gopala-kr/struct/500lines-master/BUILD.md

   need to `sudo pip install -r requirements.txt`.
 - Install [pandoc](http://pandoc.org/) and
   [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc).
-These should b be available via your favorite package manager.
+These should b be available via your favorite package mana

 ## Building the PDF:
 - Install a LaTeX distribu